What You Need to Know about Silver Supply and Premiums

 Both the U.S. Mint and the Royal Canadian Mint continue to run into serious issues keeping up with retail silver demand.
 And this week brings word of new silver shortage problems.

-After selling out in early August, the U.S. Mint resumed deliveries of Silver American Eagles, but has since been rationing them out.
+After selling out in early August, the U.S. Mint resumed deliveries of Silver American Eagles (check the price of silver eagles today), but has since been rationing them out.

 Mint officials let it be known they are cutting further back on its Silver Eagles shipments, reducing them as much as 20% below already insufficient inventory levels.